Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

-The second example application considered in the section examines the resampling algorithm on a particle distribution taken from a tokamak plasma simulation performed with the gyrokinetic PIC code XGC1.
-In a spatially three-dimensional gyrokinetic PIC code, each particle carries with it six attributes, its weight w, spatial coordinates $\mathbf{x} = (r;z;\phi)$, and velocity coordinate $\mathbf{v} = (v_\|; v_{\perp})$.
-In both up-sampling and down-sampling considered in this example, the distribution $f$ is projected on a spatially two-dimensional configuration space, which assumes the solution is statistically homogeneous in the $\phi$ direction.
-This illustrates the particle resampling required to perform spatially two dimensional neoclasical simulations that utilizes a spatially three-dimensional simulation of the turbulence as input.
+For a second example, the resampling algorithm is applied to the particle distribution taken from a tokamak plasma simulation performed with the gyrokinetic PIC code XGC1.
+In a spatially three-dimensional gyrokinetic PIC code, each particle is characterized by six attributes, its weight $w$, spatial coordinates $\mathbf{x} = (r;z;\phi)$, and velocity coordinate $\mathbf{v} = (v_\|; v_{\perp})$.
+In this example, the distribution $f$ is projected on to a spatially two-dimensional configuration space in $r$ and $z$, taking advantage of statistical homogeneity in $\phi$.
+The motivation for this aspect of the test, is to enable the projection of a solution from a spatially three-dimensional plasma turbulence simulation to serve as an initial condition for a two-dimensional neoclassical simulation.
 The data set consists of $N^p=10^6$ particles, initially weighted to effect importance sampling, as discussed in Section~\ref{sec:method}.
-The particles have since been mixed through their evolution, so their weights no longer accomplish the desired importance sampling.
+However, particles have since been mixed through their evolution, so their weights no longer accomplish the desired importance sampling.

 The first step of the particle resampling process is to divide the four-dimensional phase space $\boldsymbol{\zeta}$ into bins and sort the particles into those bins.
-In the gyrocentred XGC1 code, the particle velocity space is parameterized in terms of the normalized parallel velocity $\rho=v_\|/B$ and magnetic moment $\mu=v_\perp^2/2B$, where $B$ is the magnitude of the magnetic field.
+In the gyrocentered XGC1 code, the particle velocity space is parameterized in terms of the normalized parallel velocity $\rho=v_\|/B$ and magnetic moment $\mu=v_\perp^2/2B$, where $B$ is the magnitude of the magnetic field.
 For this case then, the four-dimensional down-sampled phase space is $\boldsymbol{\zeta}=(r,z,\rho,\mu)$.
 The $\boldsymbol{\zeta}$ domain is divided into bins, with 50 bins in each of the four phase-space directions.

-To demonstrate the adjustment of weights as part of the resampling process the importance weighting is eliminated by making $g \propto f$, where $g$ is the marker particle distribution function in \eqref{eq:targetM}.
+To demonstrate the adjustment of weights as part of the resampling process the importance weighting is eliminated by making $g \propto f$, where $g$ is the marker particle distribution function in \eqref{eq:targetM} to enforce uniform target weights in bins.

 The target number of particles $M^p_i$ in each bin is then simply proportional to the sum of the weights of the original particles in the bin.
 Specifically,